-How Is Residential Treatment Different Than Outpatient Treatment?
+How Is Inpatient Drug Rehab Treatment Different Than Outpatient Treatment?

 Finding the right treatment program is important.
 It can put you or a loved one on the road to sobriety.
 Knowing the differences between these two types can make it clear which one is right for you.

 Drug and alcohol abuse rehabilitation treatments typically fall into one of two categories: residential (inpatient) and outpatient rehab.

 Residential treatment, also known as inpatient treatment, requires patients to check themselves into the facility.
 Patients then will stay at the clinic with 24-hour medical and emotional support.

 Inpatient rehabs offer intensive programs designed to treat serious addictions.
 There is a higher success rate with this type because there are no distractions to hinder your progress.

 For some people, inpatient care may be more effective because it offers a very structured and defined atmosphere.
 This type of setting allows a person to focus on physical and physiological healing.